kishanthakur/href-social/README.md

 - JavaScript: The programming language used for the website's logic.
 - Tailwind CSS: A utility-first CSS framework for streamlined UI development.
 - Redux: A state management library for efficient handling of the application's state.
-- Redux Toolkit: An official opinionated way to use Redux for robust and maintainable state management.
+- Redux Toolkit: The official, opinionated way to use Redux for robust and maintainable state management.
 - react-hash: A library used to generate unique hashcodes for custom URLs and as a security key for profile editing.
+- react-hook-form: A library for efficient, flexible, and extensible form handling.
+- MongoDB Atlas realm: Used for storing user data securely in the cloud.

 ## Contributing

 Contributions are more than welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## Acknowledgments
+## Special Thanks

-- Gratitude to the creators and maintainers of the open-source libraries and frameworks that have been instrumental in this project.
+A special shoutout to the team behind the react-hash open-source library.
+Your contribution to the community is invaluable.
+To learn more about their work and maybe contribute or use react-hash in your projects, check out their [repository](https://github.com/Drazail/react-hash/).

 Embrace the power of href socializing! 🌐